 2 Chronicles 20:1-30

 While Ahab and Jezebel were ruling the kingdom of Israel, King Jehoshaphat (4th king of Judah) was trying to be a good king over the country of Judah.
 He tried to teach his people how to follow God.
-When a huge army was about to attack Judah, everyone was very afraid.
+Everyone was very afraid when a huge army was about to attack Judah.
 King Jehoshaphat called all of the people together to fast and pray.
 The Lord spoke through a prophet and told the people not to worry because this battle belonged to the Lord.
-Jehoshaphat sent the army into battle but he put a group of men in front to praise the Lord in song.
+Jehoshaphat sent the army into battle, but he put a group of men in front to praise the Lord in song.
 While the army of Judah was approaching the battlefield praising the Lord, the Lord set the enemy armies against each other.
 By the time Judah’s army arrived at the battle, it was already over.
 The enemy armies had killed each other!

-During the time that Ahab was king of Israel, Jehoshaphat managed to gain peaceful relations with Israel.
-Jehoshaphat went to Samaria and made a treaty with King Ahab stating that they would not attack each other and would help each other if either was attacked by an outside nation.
+When Ahab was king of Israel, Jehoshaphat managed to gain peaceful relations with Israel.
+Jehoshaphat went to Samaria and made a treaty with King Ahab, stating that they would not attack and would help if an outside nation attacked either.
 This treaty was further sealed by the marriage of Jehoshaphat’s son to Athaliah, the daughter of Ahab and Jezebel.
 This alliance would later cause major problems.

 Besides military reforms, Jehoshaphat made many religious reforms.
 He accepted his responsibility as king to set a good example for his people.
 Jehoshaphat sent his princes, priests, and Levites throughout the country with copies of the Mosaic Law.
-These groups would teach the people how to properly worship the Lord.
+These groups would teach the people how to worship the Lord properly.

 Jehoshaphat had done everything he could to return his nation to the Lord.
 When the Moabites, Ammonites, and Edomites began their attacks on Judah, Jehoshaphat turned to the Lord for help.
-Moses had spared these three heathen nations from destruction when the Israelites entered the Promised Land over five hundred years before Jehoshaphat.
+Moses had spared these three heathen nations from destruction when the Israelites entered the Promised Land several centuries before Jehoshaphat.
 This had been an order from God because these three nations were related to the Israelites.
 The Moabites and Ammonites were descendants of Lot (Abraham’s nephew) by an incestuous relationship with his daughters (Genesis 32:3).
-Their chief city was located at Mount Seir.
+Their chief city was near Mount Seir in Edom.

 All three of these nations were located very close together, occupying the territory southeast and east of the Dead Sea.
 Now they banded together and marched around the southern end of the Dead Sea, coming up on the western side.
-Jehoshaphat had strengthened his cities in the north, but not in the south, so Judah was very vulnerable to anyone attacking from this direction.
-The three nations had gotten as far as Hazazon Tamar (En Gedi).
-En Gedi is a popular source of fresh water along the very salty Dead Sea.
+Jehoshaphat had strengthened his cities in the north but not in the south, so Judah was very vulnerable to anyone attacking from this direction.
+The three nations had gotten as far as Hazazon Tamar (also known as En Gedi, a popular source of fresh water along the very salty Dead Sea).
 These attackers were getting extremely close to Jerusalem.
 Jehoshaphat prayed to the Lord, and God heard the prayer.
 God delivered Jehoshaphat’s army without them even going into battle.

 The sea referred to in verse 2 is the Dead Sea.
 Jehoshaphat was alarmed to know that such a vast army was coming against him and his people.
 And so he proclaimed the first fast by authority (verse 3).
 The Judean people came from all over the country and assembled in Jerusalem to seek help from the Lord.

-The next day, in obedience to God, the army was going out, and as they passed through the gate of the city, the king encouraged them.
-In fact, after consulting with the people, he appointed singers to march in front of the army singing the words of thanks from Psalm 106:1 and 136:1.
+The next day, in obedience to God, the army was going out, and as they passed through the city gate, the king encouraged them.
+In fact, after consulting with the people, he appointed singers to march in front of the army, singing the words of thanks from Psalm 106:1 and 136:1.

 After the battle was over, the people returned to Jerusalem and took the plunder to the temple.
 They gave the glory to the Lord.